Chart Color Schemes

 Balwyn North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects likely to impact the area.
-Notable ones include North Balwyn Village Upgrade, 2 Sylvander Street Townhouses, Verdure Balwyn North, and Kew Golf Club Residential Development.
-The following list details those most relevant.
+AreaSearch has identified 12 infrastructure projects that could impact the area significantly.
+Notable ones include: North Balwyn Village Upgrade, 2 Sylvander Street Townhouses, Verdure Balwyn North, and North East Link - Doncaster Interchange Upgrades.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.